 \section{Conclusion}

-We propose an end-to-end semi-supervised learning method using maximum pseudo-likelihood estimation for differentiable particle filters (SDPF), which can leverage unlabelled states and the history of observations and actions to learn the dynamic and measurement models.
-The proposed SDPF outperforms DPF and LSTM in state estimation tasks for both global localisation and tracking when a large portion of ground truth data are unknown.
+We propose an end-to-end semi-supervised learning method using maximum pseudo-likelihood estimation for differentiable particle filters (SDPFs), which can leverage unlabelled states and the history of observations and actions to learn the dynamic and measurement models.
+The proposed SDPF outperforms the DPF and the LSTM in state estimation tasks for both global localisation and tracking when a large portion of ground truth data are unknown.

 The semi-supervised differentiable particle filter can be further extended in several directions.
 For example, invertible neural network can be introduced to replace the conventional neural network and enable flexible transformation while keeping both density estimation and sampling computationally tractable.
 Another research area is unsupervised learning and self-supervised learning for effective parameter inference in differentiable particle filters without any ground truth data.